 Nattaya Lourith, Ph.D., is associate professor of cosmetic science, leading creative innovation for cosmetics in the phytochemicals and cosmeceuticals research group at Mae Fah Luang University, Thailand.
 She earned her master's degree in organic chemistry from Khon Kaen University in 2001, and her doctorate in bioorganic chemistry at Ehime University in 2004.
 Lourith served as research assistant and teaching assistant at Kagawa University from 2001-2004, and research associate at the Institute of Biological Chemistry at Washington State University in 2005.
 Her research areas focus on the chemistry of natural products and fragrances, the preparation and quality control of raw materials and cosmetic products, and herbs for cosmetics.
 She is the author and co-author of numerous books, book chapters, review articles and research articles, and was awarded the Shell Centenary Scholarship Fund in 2000, the Japanese Government Scholarship from 2001-2004, as the JSPS Young East Asian Researcher in 2009, as the Select lecture of WCOS2022, Commemoration of the 70th anniversary of Japan Oil Chemists’ Society, and as the Sophia University (STEC) Visiting Scholar in 2024.
 She is a regular contributor to Cosmetics & Toiletries.

-Lorne Lucree is the founder of Quiet Coyote and has spent his career utilizing a passion for beauty combined with a constant curiosity to distill consumer insights, developments in technology and active ingredients, packaging innovations, progress in sustainability, olfactive trends, inclusion efforts, and the latest formulation techniques into blue-sky ideas that translate into breakthrough, retail-ready products that resonate with a wide range of consumers and retail partners.
+Lorne Lucree is the CEO and founder of the all-new Stealth Consumer Health + Wellness startup, having most recently served as founder of Quiet Coyote Consulting.
+He has spent his career utilizing a passion for beauty combined with a constant curiosity to distill consumer insights, developments in technology and active ingredients, packaging innovations, progress in sustainability, olfactive trends, inclusion efforts, and the latest formulation techniques into blue-sky ideas that translate into breakthrough, retail-ready products that resonate with a wide range of consumers and retail partners.

 Combine the consumer-first approach of marketing from Procter & Gamble and Unilever Prestige, the attention to beauty métier from L’Oréal and Estee Lauder, the entrepreneurial, creative spirit of the world of brand building at a fast growth beauty incubator like Luxury Brand Partners (R+Co, IGK, One/Size), and a deep knowledge of operations and supply chain from personal care manufacturing, and you have a snapshot Lorne’s professional background that informs his approach to concept development.
 Lorne's innovative concepts have garnered global recognition, winning prestigious awards such as Allure Best of Beauty, Allure Best of Beauty Breakthrough, Refinery 29 Beauty Innovator, Glamour Beauty Award, Times UK Style Beauty Award, and Nylon Beauty Hit List.
 These accolades are a testament to his ability to create successful and resonating innovation.